ewasm/testnet/wasm-engines.md

 # Wasm Engines

-Binaryen and Wabt are two WebAssembly Engines which also provides a set of tools for compiling and decompiling wasm binary files.
-Both are official WebAssembly Projects.
+Binaryen and Wabt are two official WebAssembly Projects providing a set of tool to interact with WebAssembly.

+Wabt's focus is on the manipulation of WebAssembly binary files (`wasm`) and text format (`wast`) and conversion between the two formats.
+Binaryen provides a compiler and toolchain infrastructure library for WebAssembly.
+It aims to make compiling to WebAssembly ewasy, provides a C API, internal IR, and optimizer, as Wabt, Binaryen also provides a set of tools to interact with WebAssembly binary files and WebAssembly in Text Format.

+Currently [Hera](https://github.com/ewasm/hera) provides support for both WebAssembly Engines, being Binaryen the one with complete support and provided by default in Hera.

 # Binaryen

 ## Getting and compiling binaryen

-Install development tools (`build-essential`) `cmake` and `make`:
+Make sure development tools are already installed (cmake, make, C++ compiler), instructions can be found [here](./README.md#manual-configuration).

 ```
 sudo apt-get install build-essential cmake make